fzaninotto/uptime/README.md

 API
 ---------------

-All API requests should be prefixed with `api', and use JSON to serialize data.
+All API requests should be prefixed with `api`.
+The API response always uses the `application/json` mimetype.
 API requests do not require authentication.

 Example of a valid API request: